 Kolokithokeftedes (Zucchini Balls)

-Kolokithokeftedes or Courgette Balls are an interesting blend of feta cheese and a dash of fresh mint.
+Kolokithokeftedes or Courgette Balls are a blend of feta cheese and a dash of fresh mint.
 They are enjoyed s started and will be a welcome sight in most restaurants.

 If you bite into a crispy ball on the outside and creamy goodness explodes in your mouth then you will have enjoyed an original kolokithokeftedes.